Originally posted May 2018. Updated May 2022.

 - Hog the pools + not let others join

-It sits higher than all the others and thus has a sweeping 360 view of the valley.
+It sits higher than all the others and thus has a sweeping 360 view of the valley and Sierra Nevada Mountains.
 The mountains look extra BEAUTIFUL here.
 It’s big enough to easily fit 5-7 people, probably up to 12-15 if you squash in tight.
 This one has the best view of the mountains in my opinion.
 If you can nestle yourself in the corner of the tub, you can have a front row seat to the mountain “skyline”.

 On the flip side, because it’s so close to your car, it’s a great place to stay overnight if you own an RV.
 Imagine waking up, grabbing your coffee, waking a few steps and waking up to the day in a hot spring!
 The proximity also makes it a good tub for families and people with disabilities who can’t walk .5-1 miles down to the other two hot springs.